Large Model Accuracy Optimization Guide

 Load balancing loss contribution factor

-When turned on, it is recommended to be less than 0.05; if precision alignment is performed, it is recommended not to turn it on, LOSS prints in an inconsistent manner.
+When turned on, it is recommended to be less than 0.05.
+If precision alignment is performed, it is not recommended to be turned on, and is inconsistent with Megatron loss printing method.

 enable_sdrop

-It is recommended to set it to true, corresponding to Megatron need to set the parameter as follows parameters:
+It is recommended to set it to true; the corresponding Megatron needs to set the following parameters:

 moe-token-drop-policy: position